daem0nc0re/PrivFu/README.md

 --snip--
 ```

-The first argument is for process ID, and the second is for token privilege name.
+The first argument is for process ID, and the second is for token privilege name:

 ```
-0: kd> !getpriv 3792
+0: kd> !getpriv 1932

 Privilege Name                             State
 ========================================== ========